fenago/data-analysis-pandas/lab_guides/lab_9.md

 ![](./images/Figure_9.12_B16834.jpg)

-Figure 9.12 -- Summary statistics for the planets dataset

 We could also look at some scatter plots.
 Note that there is a `list` column for the group the planet belongs to, such as